Sunday, 4 September 2016

 Harry spends the summer at Ron's house which is much more comfortable considering that his parents are Educating Rita and Patrick Nice.
 Just before the school year starts back the whole family decide to go shopping for supplies.
 To get to the shops they use something called Floo Powder which basically allows them to teleport to anywhere they say (which raises the question of why the bother to own a car at all?)
 Stupidly Harry mispronounces Diagon Alley as 'diagonally' which causes him to be launched in the wrong direction.
 Good thing they weren't planning to travel to Arsoli in Italy or, say, the Butt of Lewis.

-Ron once accidentally ended up sending himself here while secretly watching an obscure Sky channel at exactly 12:05 one night |
+here while secretly watching an obscure Sky channel

 They end up in a bookshop where there is a book signing by a pompous celebrity wizard called Gilderoy Lockhart; played by Kenneth Branagh who appears to have taken a break from Shakespeare to tackle Britain's actual most popular writer.
 We later find out that he is the new Defence Against The Dark Arts teacher.
 I can only assume that Dumbledore saw him starring as the child-snatching nutter A.O.
 Neville in Rabbit-Proof Fence and decided that he was exactly the sort of person who would fit in well at Hogwarts.